monome/norns/readme-setup.md

 ## configure

-- add `/usr/local/lib` to library serach paths (needed by libmonome.) the recommended way to do this is by editing `/etc/ld.so.conf`. (use of the `LD_LIBRARY_PATH` variable is deprecated, since it willl override binary-specific settings.)
+- add `/usr/local/lib` to library serach paths (if libmonome is installed from sources.) the recommended way to do this is by editing `/etc/ld.so.conf`. (use of the `LD_LIBRARY_PATH` variable is deprecated, since it willl override binary-specific settings.)

 - add udev rules. matron uses `libudev` and `libevdev` for low-level access to input devices.
 (TODO: see (http://www.reactivated.net/writing-udev-rules.html) ... )